buffet-bhai/.github/profile/README.md

 ## "Reserve Your Seats" - Our Slogan and Purpose

-Our slogan, "Prepare Yourself," embodies the app's core purpose: simplifying and securing seat reservations.
+Our slogan, "Reserve Your Seats", embodies the app's core purpose: simplifying and securing seat reservations.
 It emphasizes the convenience and assurance of securing your spot, whether for events, dining, or travel.
 With this slogan, users immediately understand the app's mission: empowering them to reserve their desired seats effortlessly.